 - Iron supplements and many multivitamins that contain iron

 - Some cholesterol-lowering drugs, such as cholestyramine

-Without treatment, Hashimoto’s disease can lead to a number of complications.
+Without treatment, Hashimoto’s thyroiditis can lead to a number of complications.

 - Infertility, miscarriage, and giving birth to an infant with birth defects